hugoqdesh/movies-api/README.md

 This section provides a detailed guide for interacting with the Movie Database API, including how to create, retrieve, update, delete, and filter data related to **Genres**, **Movies**, and **Actors**.

+You can visit http://localhost:8080 or use something like Postman:

 ### Base URL
 ```
 http://localhost:8080/api